 How to Create a Sunday Night Spa Routine That Sets Up Your Week

 Let’s be honest: Sunday nights often feel like a countdown.
 The weekend’s fading, Monday’s looming, and your mind’s already racing through to-do lists, inbox alerts, and the weight of the week ahead.
+This phenomenon, often called the Sunday Scaries, is more than just a mood.
+It is a physiological response to the anticipation of stress.
 But what if, instead of bracing for impact, you could reset?

-Enter the Sunday Night Spa Routine — not as a luxury, but as a strategic act of self-preservation.
-This isn’t about bubble baths and candles (though those help).
-It’s about designing a 20–30 minute ritual that signals to your nervous system: You are safe.
-You are rested.
-You are ready.
+Enter the Sunday Night Spa Routine.
+This is not a luxury, but a strategic act of self-preservation.
+This isn’t about bubble baths and candles, though those certainly help.
+It is about designing a 20 to 30 minute ritual that signals to your nervous system that you are safe, you are rested, and you are ready.
+By shifting your focus from the demands of tomorrow to the sensations of today, you interrupt the cycle of anxiety and replace it with a sense of grounded control.

 What You'll Need